(No ratings)

 Other $159 |

-Dr. Soorya Aggarwal is a physician who specializes in adult gastroenterology.
-Areas of expertise for Dr. Aggarwal include achalasia, pernicious anemia, and ischemic colitis.
-Before performing her residency at LeHigh Valley Hospital Network, Dr. Aggarwal attended Western University of Health Sciences, College of Osteopathic Medicine of the Pacific for medical school.
-In addition to English, she speaks Spanish.
+Dr. Soorya Aggarwal practices adult gastroenterology.
+Her areas of expertise include the following: gastrostomy surgery, celiac disease, and MRI (magnetic resonance imaging).
+After attending Western University of Health Sciences, College of Osteopathic Medicine of the Pacific for medical school, she completed her residency training at LeHigh Valley Hospital Network.
+Dr. Aggarwal is conversant in Spanish.
 She is professionally affiliated with Capital Digestive Care and MedStar Montgomery Medical Center.